TerminalRoot-sys/Synstresser.to-leak/README.md

 # Synstresser.to-leak
-Full Source Ccode Leak of https://synstresser.to/
+Full Source Code Leak of https://synstresser.to/